-The national median cost of a funeral with a viewing and cremation in 2019 was $6,645.
-(The national median cost of a traditional funeral with a viewing and burial in 2019 was $7,640, excluding cemetery-related charges.)
-These costs are expected to rise with inflation in 2020.
+The national median cost of a funeral with a viewing and cremation in 2021 was $6,970.
+(The national median cost of a traditional funeral with a viewing and burial in 2021 was $7,848, excluding cemetery-related charges.)
+These costs are expected to rise with inflation.

 These prices vary by region.
 For example, cremation services typically cost more in the Northeast than in other areas of the United States.
 Your choices, like the size and type of the gathering, food, flowers and merchandise, impact the cost and can range upward of $10,000 for large celebrations to under $1,000 for the most basic options.

 Choosing a cremation provider

 There is sometimes a perception that cremation is a basic commodity and that choosing a provider doesn't require as much thought as choosing a provider for a traditional burial, but that's not the case.
 What could be more important than taking a loved one and preparing them for their final disposition?

 Mistakes can happen in the cremation process, just as with burial.
 And unlike burial, errors with cremation are permanent after the process takes place.
 That's why it's important to choose a provider with a .